Emerah/Maschine-Control/README.md

         - new track notification
         - current view notification

-    information updates on changes in track, device, bank, and parameter selection, or change in parameters value. message display operations are tasked the components and to the controller surface to enable timed and automated messages.
+    information updates on changes in track, device, bank, and parameter selection, or change in parameters value. message display operations are tasked to the components and to the controller surface to enable timed and automated messages.

 #### Mixer Control Mode: